quantumlib/Cirq/docs/noise.md

 Here p<sub>x</sub> is the probability that the X Pauli gate is applied and no other gate is applied, and similarly for p<sub>y</sub> and p<sub>z</sub>.

-A particular case of the asymetric depolarizing channel is the case where each of the different Paulis occur with the same probability.
+A particular case of the asymmetric depolarizing channel is the case where each of the different Paulis occur with the same probability.
 This is encapsulated in the `DepolarizingChannel` gate, which takes a probability `p` such that each Pauli gate occurs with probability `p/3`.